barieom/comp20-beom/README.md

 ---
 1. What is this purpose of this Git repository? (duh!)

-    The purpose of this Git repository is to represent the aggregation of all the work done throughout the semester.
+    The purpose of this Git repository is to represent the aggregation of all the work done throughout the semester for the web programming course.

 ---
 2. What was your favorite lab or assignment and why?